Miriam-Stoehr/wikipedia-scraper/README.md

 This project fetches data about country leaders from https://country-leaders.onrender.com, fetches, cleans and adds a short introductory paragraph for each leader from their respective Wikipedia page.

+While running, the program outputs the wikipedia URLs used.

-The data is then saved in JSON format for easy access and later use.
+The final dictionary data is then saved in JSON format for easy access and later use.
+The content of the output file is then reloaded and checked and a message confirms, if the execution has been successful.

 ## Project Structure